chipsalliance/Caliptra/doc/Caliptra.md

 **Note:** Since Caliptra IP may be placed in an ACPI S5 domain of the device, there may be devices where Caliptra IP may not go through reset on a device hot reset or CPU warm reset.
 But the flow shows what happens when such a reset happens.

 1. Caliptra IP’s reset is asserted by the SoC.
-2. Caliptra’s internal BootFSM resets the uController and then resets all of the logic (including the SoC-facing APB interface).
+2. Caliptra’s internal BootFSM resets the microcontroller and then resets all of the logic (including the SoC-facing APB interface).
 Only registers or flops that are sitting on powergood are left with the same value.
 Note that SRAMs do not have a reset.
 3. Caliptra IP’s reset is deasserted by the SoC.
 4. At this point, the HW boot flow is the same as the cold boot flow.
 SoC is required to configure the internal TRNG and ROM WDT and then set CPTRA\_FUSE\_WR\_DONE.
 This causes Caliptra IP to deassert the Ready\_for\_Fuse wire.
 5. Caliptra’s ROM reads an internal register to differentiate between warm, cold, and impactless flow.
 If it's a warm reset flow, then it skips DICE key generation and FW load flows (because keys were already derived and FW is already present in ICCM).
 This is an important reset time optimization for devices that need to meet the hot reset specification time.